NCAS-CMS/um-training/practicals/source/further-exercises-2.rst

 The exercises in this section are all optional.
 We suggest you pick and choose the exercises that you feel are most relevant to the work you are/will be doing.

-.. note:: Use your copy of suite u-ba799 for these exercises unless otherwise specified.
+.. note:: Use your copy of suite ``u-ba799`` for these exercises unless otherwise specified.

 Post-Processing (archive and transfer of model data)
 ----------------------------------------------------

-When your model runs it outputs data onto the Archer ``/work`` disk (``/projects`` on Monsoon/NEXCS).
-If you are running a long integration and/or at high resolution data will mount up very quickly and you will need to move it either to the ARCHER RDF or JASMIN.
-The post-processing app (postproc) is used within cycling suites to automatically archive model data and can be optionally configured to transfer the data from the RDF to JASMIN data facility.
+When your model runs it outputs data onto the ARCHER2 ``/work`` disk (``/projects`` on Monsoon2).
+If you are running a long integration and/or at high resolution data will mount up very quickly and you will need to move the data off of ARCHER2; for example to JASMIN.
+The post-processing app (postproc) is used within cycling suites to automatically *archive*  model data and can be optionally configured to transfer the data from ARCHER2 to the JASMIN data facility.
 The app archives and deletes model output files, not only for the UM, but also NEMO and CICE in coupled configurations.

-Let's try configuring your suite to archive to the RDF:
+Let's try configuring your suite to archive to a staging location on ARCHER2:

-* Switch on post-processsing in window *suite conf -> Tasks*
+* Switch on post-processsing in window :guilabel:`suite conf --> Tasks`

-The post-processing is configured under the **postproc** section:
+The post-processing is configured under the :guilabel:`postproc` section:

-* Select the "Archer archiving system" in window *Post Processing - common settings*.
+* Select the :guilabel:`Archer` archiving system in window :guilabel:`Post Processing - common settings`.

-A couple of new entries will have appeared in the index panel, *Archer Archiving* and *JASMIN Transfer*, identified with the blue dots.
+A couple of new entries will have appeared in the index panel, :guilabel:`Archer Archiving` and :guilabel:`JASMIN Transfer`, identified with the blue dots.

 You now need to specify where you want your archived data to be copied to:

-* In the *Archer Archiving* panel set ``archive_root_dir`` to be **/nerc/n02/n02/<userid>**.
-The *archive_name* (suite id) will be automatically appended to this.
+* In the :guilabel:`Archer Archiving` panel set ``archive_root_dir`` to be ``/work/n02/n02/<userid>/archive``.
+The ``archive_name`` (suite id) will be automatically appended to this.

 You will need to run the model for at least 1 day as archiving doesn't work for periods of less than 1 day.
-Change the *"run length"* and *"cycling frequency"* to be 1 day.
-This should complete in about 5 minutes so set the *"wallclock time"* to be 10 minutes.
+Change the ``run length`` and ``cycling frequency`` to be 1 day.
+This should complete in about 5 minutes so set the ``wallclock time`` to be 10 minutes.

-**Run** the suite.
+:guilabel:`Run` the suite.

 Once the run has completed go to the archive directory for this cycle (e.g. ``/nerc/n02/n02/<userid>/<suiteid>/19880901T0000Z``) and you should see several files have been copied over (e.g ``ba902a.pc19880901_00.pp``).
 Data is only archived when it is no longer required by the model for restarting or for calculating means (seasonal, annual, etc).
-This run is reinitialising the ``pc`` data stream every 4 hours and you should see that it has only archived data files up to 16:00hrs (ba902a.pc19880901_16.pp).
+This run is reinitialising the ``pc`` data stream every 4 hours and you should see that it has only archived data files up to 16:00hrs (``ba902a.pc19880901_16.pp``).
 The last file containing data for hours 20-24 is still required by the model.
 Equally seasonal mean files would not be archived until the end of the year, after the annual mean has been created.

 .. note:: The post-processing app can also be configured to transfer the archived data over to JASMIN.
 Details on how to do this are available on the CMS website: http://cms.ncas.ac.uk/wiki/Docs/PostProcessingApp